rkt/rkt/Documentation/hacking.md

 rkt ideally should be statically linked, so it would not require any dynamic libraries to be installed, but some C libraries do not support static linking.
 So, if rkt is dynamically linked, then the only thing it will depend on is a C library.

+The stage1 images shipped with rkt also require the following libraries:

+* libdl
+* libacl
+* libattr

-Also, it requires the following kernel features:
+Furthermore, rkt requires the following kernel features:

 * `CONFIG_CGROUPS`
 * `CONFIG_NAMESPACES`